Prodis

 The demo passes.
 Production is where it breaks.

 Every production AI eventually fails the same way.
 A confidently wrong answer reaches a user¹.
 An action runs that should have been blocked².
-A decision is made that the team cannot reconstruct after the fact³.
-The assistant refuses gracefully, or it does not.
+A decision is made from a black-box answer the team cannot explain after the fact³.
+When evidence is missing, Prodis refuses with a recorded reason.
 Polished language is not correctness, and the model is not the authority for that distinction.

 § 02